metreeca/self/README.md

 # Metreeca/Self

-Metreeca/Self is a self-service search and analysis tool enabling interactive exploration of SPARQL endpoints.
+Metreeca/Self is a linked data search and visualization tool enabling interactive exploration of SPARQL endpoints.

 It features a streamlined and intuitive interface, built around very familiar concepts like tables, faceted filtering, drag&drop, link navigation and charting.

 It may be deployed as a standalone client-side web app or embedded into web sites and data portals to power user-friendly faceted catalogs, linked data navigation and data-driven infographics.